x1-labs/tachyon/docs/src/operations/guides/vote-accounts.md

 - the address of the Entity A's existing authority, and the keypair for Entity B's new authority

-3. When the `solana vote-authorize-...-checked` command successfully executes, it will output transaction signatures that Entity B must share with Entity A
+3. When the `x1 vote-authorize-...-checked` command successfully executes,
+   it will output transaction signatures that Entity B must share with Entity A
-4. Entity A then runs a similar `solana vote-authorize-voter-checked` or `solana vote-authorize-withdrawer-checked` command with the following
+4. Entity A then runs a similar `x1 vote-authorize-voter-checked` or `x1 vote-authorize-withdrawer-checked` command with the following
    changes:

 - the `--sign-only` argument is removed, and replaced with a `--signer` argument